 Randy has written for Filmmaker magazine since 2011, emphasizing virtual and augmented reality, animation, social issue documentary, and postproduction.
 In the print magazine he’s covered topics like the logistics of releasing films through online VOD platforms, postproduction for interactive films, data visualization and graphic design in documentaries, and how universities and film schools are adapting to teach virtual reality.

 With a background in Mormonism, over the past two decades Randy has helped establish the field of Mormon film studies through numerous articles and presentations, teaching, and other work.
-His 2018 book Mormon Cinema: Origins to 1952 has been named a finalist for the Association for Mormon Letters’ Criticism Award, and he’s writing the next volume now.
+His 2018 book Mormon Cinema: Origins to 1952 won the award for Best Criticism from the Association for Mormon Letters in 2019, and he’s writing the next volume, bringing the history up to the present, now.
 From 2014 to 2017 he programmed films for the Sunstone Summer Symposium at the University of Utah in Salt Lake City.